We would love to have you visit us, and we know that it can be hard to visit a church for the first time.

 May I receive communion?

-In the Sacrament of the Lord’s Supper, Jesus provides his ture body and blood, together with the bread and wine.
+In the Sacrament of the Lord’s Supper, Jesus provides his true body and blood, together with the bread and wine.
 In doing so, God offers personal and tangible assurance of the forgiveness of sins.

 Living Water offers the Lord's Supper to confirmed members of this congregation and to confirmed members of another congregation within our fellowship.